Julun Yeti Reshimgathi: Production

 The show became popular amongst the family audiences.
 The show had become No.1 Marathi show in June 2014, at the time when Meghana confesses her love for Aditya Desai.
-The lead actor Lalit Prabhakar won best actor award at Zee Marathi Awards 2014.
+The lead actor Lalit Prabhakar won best actor award at Zee Marathi Utsav Natyancha Awards 2014.
 The show won total 8 awards in various categories at this award function.
 This series established Uday Tikekar (in the role of Suresh Kudalkar) as a cult figure with his "Jai Ho" and his "Babaji, Laksha Asu Dya" dialogues and his peculiar physical gestures became immensely popular.
 The series also brought out the myriad facets of a middle class joint family and the inherent support system for the members whenever there is a crisis in their lives.